michaelo/daya/README.md

   * Support groups
   * TBD: Define styles ala CSS-classes, which then can be applied to the individual types?
   * ...
+  * Implement more advanced shapes?
+E.g. an UML-like class with sections?
 * Finish v1 hidot-syntax
 * Ensure compilator supports entire hidot-syntax
 * Implement web service